 1. CORE WORKSHOPS - CRDO: Practical skills in clinical research

 The 5 CRDO interactive workshops provide a practical introduction to clinical research.
 They are principle-based and run for approximately 3.5 hours (note that the Good Clinical Practice workshop runs for 4 hours).
-The content is targeted at those working in, or wishing to enter the clinical and public health research field.
+The content is targeted at those working in, or wishing to enter, the clinical and public health research field.
 Those with experience in research as well those new to research will benefit from the workshops.
 The training is applicable to Study Coordinators, Research Assistants, Principal Investigators and Students.

-The CRDO Good Clinical Practice (GCP) workshop meets the Minimum Criteria for ICH GCP Investigator Site Personnel Training identified by TransCelerate BioPharma, Inc. as necessary for mutual recognition of GCP training among trial sponsors.
+The CRDO Good Clinical Practice (GCP) workshop meets the Minimum Criteria for ICH GCP Investigator Site Personnel Training identified by TransCelerate BioPharma, Inc. as necessary for mutual recognition of GCP training among clinical trial sponsors.
 This means that most pharmaceutical industry sponsors should accept the CRDO training course, and not require that you undertake company specific training.
 Most HRECs now also require researchers to have TransCelerate-recognised GCP certification.
 If you are not taking the series of 5 introductory CRDO workshops, please enrol in a standalone GCP workshop.

 2. SPECIALISED WORKSHOPS